-Wednesday, November 7: Join us in making changes to the way you heat and cool your home, and work to inspire these changes on a community level.
+Friday, November 9: Join us in making changes to the way you heat and cool your home, and work to inspire these changes on a community level.
+Are there wind and solar energy options available to you?
+Does your local energy company offer sustainable energy incentives?

 The Polar Bear Connection